AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

   </tr>
   <tr>
    <td>l1FeedbackInfo<br></td>
    <td>L1 Feedback encapsulates the answers provided by a learner for the feedback questions associated with Learning Objects.
-Typically this is collected after the user completes a Learning Object&nbsp;if configured&nbsp;to collect such feedback from learners.<br></td>
+Typically this is collected after the user completes a Learning Object if configured to collect such feedback from learners.<br></td>
   </tr>
   <tr>
    <td>enrollment<br></td>